uretral/bitrix-data/docs/advanced-usage/creating-a-cast.md

 ## Castables

 You may want to allow your application's value objects to define their own custom casting logic.
-Instead of attaching the custom cast class to your object, you may alternatively attach a value object class that implements the `Spatie\LaravelData\Casts\Castable` interface:
+Instead of attaching the custom cast class to your object, you may alternatively attach a value object class that implements the `Uretral\BitrixData\Casts\Castable` interface:

 ```php
 class ForgotPasswordRequest extends Data